Welcome to your Computer Science course

 Semester one activities

-During first semester of undergraduate, students will study 3 modules as below:
+During your first semester you will study three modules as below:

 • Computer Architecture and Operating Systems Design